• Skip to primary navigation

 What is a heat plate?

-A chick heat plate is a rectangular brooder heating plate that simulates a mother hen keeping chicks warm beneath her feathers.
+A brooder chick heat plate is a rectangular brooder heating plate that simulates a mother hen keeping chicks warm beneath her feathers.
 Plates have four height adjustable legs for raising and lowering the plate as your chicks grow.
 Chick brooder plates are a great alternative to a heat lamp for baby chicks.

 How does a brooder plate work?